reiddraper/data-traceability/data-traceability.markdown

 Our data was stored in several different types of databases, including relational and key-value.
 However, nearly every schema had a source field.
 This field would contain one or more values.
-For original sources there would be a single source listed, but as data was processed and transformed into roll-ups or learned-data, we would preserve the list of sources that went into creating that new piece of data.
+For original sources there would be a single source listed.
+As data was processed and transformed into roll-ups or learned-data, we would preserve the list of sources that went into creating that new piece of data.
 This allowed us to take even something like the final data product and figure out where